rust-lang/log/rfcs/0000-structured-logging.md

 ## Key-values API

+The following section details the public API for structured values in `log`, along with possible future extensions and minimal initial implementations.
+Actual implementation details are excluded for brevity unless they're particularly noteworthy.
+See the original comment on the [RFC issue](https://github.com/rust-lang-nursery/log/pull/296#issue-222687727) for a reference implementation.

 ### `Error`

 Just about the only things you can do with a structured value are format it or serialize it.
 Serialization and writing might fail, so to allow errors to get carried back to callers there needs to be a general error type that they can early return with: